The lower back is one of the most inconvenient places to experience pain.

 The core muscles, the abdominals and the obliques, are the ones that support the upper part of the body from the bottom up.
 If these muscles are weak, there would be a lot of pain experienced from just carrying out normal daily activities.

 The muscles usually involved in lower back pain are the glutes, abdominals, thighs, obliques and back muscles.
-And with any of the 7 simple butt exercises below, you can ease the pain in the your back.
+And with any of the 7 simple butt exercises below, you can erase your back pain:

 1. Stretching Your Glutes